truenas/documentation/content/SCALE/Apps/Collabora.md

 ![Collabora7](/images/SCALE/Collabora7.png "Collabora Active")

-Once it does, you can click **Web Portal** to access the Admin console.
+After it does, you can click **Web Portal** to access the admin console.

 ![Collabora8](/images/SCALE/Collabora8.png "Collabora Admin Console")